nathan-sprague/ROS_field_robot/README.md

 # About the python files
 ## robot_navigation.py
 This is the main python file used to navigate point-to-point or between rows.
-### Change the destinations
-At the top there are some example dictionaries with points.
-Make your own dictionary in the same format as the others and comment the others out. <br>
-Each point a has few other things about them, such as destination type and heading.
-Destination type should usually be just "point" and heading is where the robot will face when it reaches the point.
-Leave the heading blank if you don't care where it ends up at.

 ### Switch between between-row navigation and point-to-point navigation
 The default navigation method is to go from point-to-point.
 The robot will switch to inter-row navigation automatically when specified in the destinations dictionary.
 To make the robot always run in inter-row navigation mode, change the variable "interRowNavigation" to True in robot_navigation2.py

+## destinations.py
+There are some example destinations that the robot can use.
+They include examples of the different kinds of parameters the robot can understand, such as final heading and obstacles.

 ## video_navigation.py
 Run this program to just view the stream or camera feed.
 It just calculates the center of the row.
 There are different video-based navigation methods that this file can call.
 The default is video_nav_types/standard.py

-## GPS controller.py
+## gps_controller.py
 Read the GPS and updates relevant information to the robot object.
-No need to look at this.

 ## robot_esp_control.py
-Controls the ESP32.
-No need to look at this.
+Sends commands and recieves statuses from the ESP32s.
+Sends commands based on the robot's target speed.

 ## esp_tester.py
 Simulates robot_esp_control.py when there are no ESP32s connected.
-Modify this to change the simualtion parameters
+Modify this to change the simualtion parameters .

 ## robot_website.py
-Controls the website.
-No need to look at this.
+Hosts a website for the user to view the robot's status.
+The website html and js files are in the templates and static folders.

 ## nav_functions.py
-Various functions that are used in other programs.
-No need to look at this.
+Various functions that are used in other programs, such as converting coordinates.

 # Hardware
 ## Controllers